koto-lang/koto.dev/website/content/docs/next/language/_index.md

 The `@main` function will be called after the module has been compiled and initialized, and after exported `@tests` have been successfully run.

-Note that because meta entries can't be directly accessed after assignment, adding an entry to the module's Meta Map doesn't require `export`.
+Note that because meta entries can't be assigned locally, the use of `export` is optional when adding entries to the module's Meta Map.

 ````koto
 ##################